hstatsep-students/06-arrays.md/README.md

 In this line of code there is a array that holds 4 different numbers.
 If you want to see if each number in the array is greater than 25 you will have to create a for loop that will go through each number and put and if statement.
 The code will print out 30 and 40 because they are greater than 25.

 ### Challenge 2
-Another challegne I ahd when learning about Arrays is
+Another challegne I ahd when learning about Arrays is modifying strings or numbers in an array.
+For example deletion, shifting elements, and reversing elements.
+This is confusing because I don't understand how it works but I know what code to use when I need to do it.
+So I went to [Phython tutor](https://pythontutor.com/visualize.html#mode=edit) since is shows the steps in the code.